vitor-de-oliveira/rheovolution/README.md

 ### User inputs

-The user needs to provide the program with a ``configuration_file.dat``, which should specify the simulation id, the location of the input files, the location for the output files, and the name of the input files containing system and integration specifications.
+The user needs to provide the program with a ``configuration_file.dat``, which should specify the simulation name, the location of the input files, the location for the output files, and the name of the input files containing system and integration specifications.
 This information should be provided in a specific format (see examples folder and files therein).